kevinmsong/kevinmsong.github.io/README.md

 # [NeuralNetworks](https://github.com/kevinsong-ml/NeuralNetworks)

-- AdaGradOptimizer.ipynb contains code implementing a custom AdaGrad neural network gradient descent optimizer from scratch.
+- AdaGradOptimizer contains code implementing a custom AdaGrad neural network gradient descent optimizer from scratch.

-- LogisticRegression.ipynb contains code for training a neural-network-based logistic regression classification model from scratch in PyTorch.
+- LogisticRegression contains code for training a neural-network-based logistic regression classification model from scratch in PyTorch.

-- MNIST.ipynb contains code for implementing, training, and error-scoring a series of feedforward neural networks, in Keras, for recognizing handwritten MNIST digits (with a best macro average test F1 score of 97%).
+- MNIST contains code for implementing, training, and error-scoring a series of feedforward neural networks, in Keras, for recognizing handwritten MNIST digits (with a best macro average test F1 score of 97%).

 # [MachineLearning](https://github.com/kevinsong-ml/MachineLearning)